 The SpaceWire protocol implemented provides Low Voltage Differential Signaling (LVDS) data inputs and outputs.
 The transmit data rate is selected by a combination of the programmed output frequencies of the PLL and the divisor values in the channel control registers.
-The PLL is programmed via software over a serial I2C interface.
+The PLL is programmed via software over a serial interface.
 Transmit data rates are selectable from 2 Mbps to 200 Mbps.
 The receiver will automatically adjust to the data rate seen.
+For sub 10 MHz rates it is recommended to use 20 MHz as the programmed rate and the divisors to achieve the lower rate.
+Please see the register definitions for more information.